 Having a breast pump at home can make it possible for a breastfeeding mother to increase their milk supply.
-Its nice to have some extra milk in the freezer for a date night.
-Sometimes we just want someone else to feed the baby for a break.
+Its nice to have some extra milk in the freezer for a date night or you might be going back to work after maternity leave.

 Keep in mind that the breast and your baby have a natural communication that is based on supply and demand.
 This means that your breast will increase its milk supply when your baby breastfeeds more rigorously.
 It also means that the demand will decrease if your baby is not nursing.

 Consequently, skipping breastfeeding sessions for a date night or even to get a nap in will affect your overall supply.
 But this is no reason for concern.
 You have to do you!